bips-hb/bsscomparison/README.txt

 OVERVIEW/INSTRUCTIONS:

-    In order to run the code, you need to set the working directory to the folder of the local copy of this repository
+    In order to run the R-code, you need to set the working directory to the folder of the local copy of this repository

     > setwd("<file>/<path>/<to>/bsscomparison")